dataesr/bso-publications/doc/bso.md

 ### 3.1.2 Open access dynamics in the different scientific fields

 The level of openness of publications varies significantly from one discipline to another, depending on the involvment of scientific communities and the diversity of their practices.
 These variations can also be observed in the trajectory of the level of openness over time.
 Some disciplines, such as astronomy and mathematics, have a long-standing tradition of opening up publications, while others (chemistry, fundamental biology) have experienced more recent acceleration.
-All of them, nvertheless, are part of a dynamic of openness.
+All of them, nevertheless, are part of a dynamic of openness.
 There may be artefacts linked to data sources (in SSH and computer science, some of the publications are not identifiable by our methodology).

 For each year of observation since 2018, the monitor estimates the open access rate of scientific publications in France published during the previous year.
 The figure 13 presents, for each disciplinary field, the evolution of the open access rate observed each year for the previous year's publications.
 This visualization makes it possible to observe and compare the opening dynamics of the different disciplines: each point on a line represents the rate observed during an observation year.
 Thus, the greater the distance between two consecutive points, the more the open access rate has evolved between two years of observation.
 We observe, for example, that during the last years of observation, it is the chemistry that marked the largest increase in the rate of open access publications compared to 2018, going from 28% to 64% open.